Elizabeth-TheOne/liftoff-assignments/P2-Project_Outline/README.md

 ### Overview
 Include overview here
+My super awesome project is for teachers, tutors, or anyone interested in being organized in an academic setting.
+It is tentatively titled “Grade Book”.
+The teacher will have the ability to add students to a grade book, add subjects, add a grade and access an API.
+Excellent way to stay organized.
+The idea sprang out of my original idea of widgets and whatnots.

 ### Features
 Include Features here
+o	Display: be able to update and display added information. o	List: each student will have display of subjects and grades. o	Database: store the information and make calls to it.

 ### Technologies
 Include Technologies here
+C#,
+mySQL,
+API,
+bootstrap

 ### What I'll Have to Learn
 Include what you will need to learn here
+I want to add a public API to my project, I think it will add an interesting element to the project.
+As I drill further into my project there will probably be issues on how the technologies can be linked or work together.
+Building a project from the ground up is an excellent way to refresh skills and learn something new.
+It’s an exciting journey!